Christianity Explained - Study 4 Part 2

 Have a look at this weeks Pulse Point release.
 Once you strip it down, you will see it’s about protecting our children and preserving their innocence.
 The challenge is enormous but not impossible.
 Our team is getting bigger and we need your support for the work we do.

-Christianity Explained - Study 4 Part 1
+Christianity Explained - Study 4 - Grace Over Works

 Print Friendly and PDF